 Metra Regional Public Funds - The RTA provides estimates of regional public funds (regional sales taxes and state government matching funds), called marks, to Metra and all the service boards based on projections of regional sales taxes and legislative and discretionary formulas.
 Regional sales taxes are projected to remain strong during this three-year period, increasing by 3% in 2025 over the 2024 estimate and then by 2.6% in both 2026 and 2027.
-Metra's portion of the Public Transportation Fund (PTF) is project to increase by 2.95% over the 2024 estimate and by 2.5% in 2026 and 2.0% in 2027.
+Metra's portion of the regional public funds is projected to increase by 2.95% over the 2024 estimate and by 2.5% in 2026 and 2.0% in 2027.